yungSoftware/roblox-2016-source-code/README.md

   - [ ] Xbox / Durango

 ## ⚠️ Current Issues
-- The Roblox in-game Video Recorder is being awful, pixelated and no sound (just some cracking noises).
+- The Roblox in-game Video Recorder is being awful, pixelated and no sound (just some cracking noises)
    - Probably an issue related to DSBaseClasses
 - When importing some models or opening places all parts are colored as gray
    - This is due to the source doesn't have Color3uint8 support, however we'll add it ASAP.